jenna-jordan/jenna-jordan.github.io/_pages/appearances.md

 ## Upcoming

 - Guest on [It's About Data](https://www.dbinsight.io/its-about-data) with Thais Cooke.
 "It's About Data" is a podcast hosted by Matt Housley and Tony Baer.
+This is a follow up to my talk at Data Day Texas.

 - Guest on [Catalog & Cocktails](https://omny.fm/shows/catalog-and-cocktails-the-honest-no-bs-data-podcast) with Amalia Child.
 "Catalog & Cocktails" is a podcast hosted by Juan Sequeda and Tim Gasper.
+This is a follow up to my talk at Data Day Texas.

 ---